Born in Washington, D.C.

 Boston Museum School, Tufts University, BA, BFA, 1982

 Lives and Works in New York, NY

 BEVERLY SEMMES (b.
 1958) shines a light on the paradoxes surrounding the representation of the female body in media and culture.
 Semmes gained early recognition for her fabric installations of large-scale feminine garments, and her ongoing Feminist Responsibility Project (FRP) creates an intermediary space in which queries involving female sexuality can take form.
-Semmes has been honored with many solo exhibitions, including the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; the ICA Philadelphia; and the MCA Chicago; and The Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.
+Semmes has been honored with many solo exhibitions, including the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; the ICA Philadelphia; the MCA Chicago; and The Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.
 Her work was most recently included in Witch Hunt at the Hammer Museum, Los Angeles (2022); JOAN, Los Angeles (2022); Canada Gallery, NYC (2022); and Alexander McQueen, London, UK (2022).
 Semmes’s work can be found in the permanent collections of the Albright Knox Gallery, Buffalo, New York; the Hammer Museum, Los Angeles; Hirshhorn Museum and Sculpture Garden; the Irish Museum of Modern Art, Dublin, Ireland; the Nasher Sculpture Center, Dallas; Museum of Contemporary Art, Los Angeles; Walker Art Center, Minneapolis, and the Whitney Museum of American Art, NYC, among others.